timproctor/timproctor.github.io/_posts/2015-09-30-poodr-ch-4-by-sandy-metz.markdown

 In this example, *Trip* doesn't know or care that it has a *Mechanic* and it doesn't have any idea what the *Mechanic* will do. *Trip* merely holds onto an object which it will send *prepare_trip*; it trusts the receiver of this message to behave appropriately.

+Back to our original use case: A customer, in order to choose a trip, would like to see a list of available trips of appropriate difficulty, on a specific date, where rental bicycles are available.
 It is reasonable that *Customer* would send the *suitable_trips* message.
 That message repeats in both sequence diagrams because it feels correct.
 It is exactly "what" *Customer* wants.
 The problem is not with the sender, it is with the receiver.
 We have not yet identified an object whose responsibility it is to implement this method.
 We need a *TripFinder*, an object that contains all knowledge of what makes a trip suitable.
 It know the rules; its job is to do whatever is necessary to respond to this message.

 ![uml-#6]({{ site.url }}/assets/images/chapter4_6.png)